 The Brazilian xilogravura in the Sacred Art Pilgrim Collection are the work of Borges and his son, Ivan; his adopted son, Jose Miguel da Silva; and his brother, Amado Francisco.
 They offer a fascinating glimpse of daily life in the Northeastern frontier of Brazil, recording popular church festivals and religious rites in scenes in black and white and color by Borges of The Procession to End the Draught, The Cowboy Mass, and The Festival of Saint John the Baptist (Midsummer Night).
 In The Artisans, Jose Miguel da Silva shows eight types of regional folk art from mask-making and lace embroidery to clay sculpture and wood carving.
 The figure in the lower left shows the Borges clan at work, pulling prints from inked wood blocks.

-Popular saints abound in the family's store of stock images like the Borges portrait print of Saint John the Baptist, who carries a lamb, representing Christ, and Saint Francis, preaching to the birds.
+Popular saints abound in the family's store of stock images like the Borges portrait print of Saint John the Baptist, who carries a lamb, representing Christ, Saint Francis, preaching to the birds, and Saint Anthony the Matchmaker, an intercessor for the lovelorn seeking spouses.
 Angels come in all shapes and sizes.
 Depictions of well-known biblical narratives by Borges and kin include Adam and Eve (by Jose Miguel da Silva); The Birth of Jesus (by Borges); The Manger (by Ivan Borges); The Lord's Supper and Forgiveness for All (by Amado Francisco Borges); and The Temptation (by Givanildo Borges).